muxinc/mux-ruby/docs/ErrorsApi.md

 List Errors

-Returns a list of errors
+Returns a list of errors.

 ### Examples